In this post we explore why the face pull is bad exercise and give you a safer, more effective alternative.

 This creates a poor stimulus to the muscles you’re targeting as you bypass a significant part of their operating range.

 These big spikes in force also create the perfect conditions for injury.

-All in all it’s a poor exercise, with few if any redeeming features.
+All in all it’s a poor exercise, especially if you have shoulder issues.

 Presuming your goal is to get stronger and not injured, there are more effective alternatives.